richonguzman/LoRa_APRS_iGate/README.md

 - 2023.06.12 Syslog added.
 __________________________________________

-Special Thanks to the help in testing and developing to Manfred (DC2MH) and much more Ham Licence Ops all over the world.
+Special Thanks to the help in testing and developing to Manfred (DC2MH) , for showing me the "way of good coding" to Tihomir (CA3TSK) and much more Ham Licence Ops all over the world.

 # Hope You Enjoy this, 73 !!
 CD2RXU , Valparaiso, Chile